This year’s YAYAs will be presented LIVE at a glittering awards dinner in November 2021

-Thirty-eight candidates have been shortlisted for the 13 awards – dubbed the YAYAs – after a huge number of entries from across the county.
+More than 30 candidates will have been shortlisted for the 12 awards – dubbed the YAYAs – after a huge number of entries from across the county.

-Dr Mohammed Ali OBE, founder and chief executive of the QED Foundation, which launched the awards scheme to mark its 30th anniversary, said: “It’s a great shame that the pandemic put paid to our plans to stage a lavish awards dinner but we have worked extremely hard to ensure that this online broadcast will be a fabulous event and a worthy showcase for the brilliant candidates.
+Dr Ali, who founded QED in 1990, said: “It was a great shame that the pandemic put paid to our plans to stage a lavish awards dinner for our first awards last year but we worked extremely hard to ensure that the online broadcast was a fabulous event and a worthy showcase for the brilliant candidates.

-“There are many truly humbling stories of young people overcoming difficult circumstances to carve out a future for themselves and I can promise you the webcast event will be the perfect antidote to a dark and gloomy lockdown evening!
+“There are many truly humbling stories of young people overcoming difficult circumstances to carve out a future for themselves and I can promise you the gala dinner will be a fabulous opportunity to pay tribute to them and their achievements.

-“I am sure viewers will come away feeling inspired and uplifted by these remarkable young people who offer a beacon of hope for a brighter post-Covid future.”
+“I am sure guests – and those who view the proceedings on our live webcast – will come away feeling inspired and uplifted by these remarkable young people who offer a beacon of hope for a brighter post-Covid future.”

 The event will be hosted by the award-winning BBC TV and Radio presenter and stand-up comedian Noreen Khan.